VitorLuizC/react-async-task/README.md

 ### Installation from CDN

-This module has an UMD bundle available through JSDelivr and Unpkg CDNs.
+This module has an IIFE bundle available through JSDelivr and Unpkg CDNs.

 ```html
 <!-- For UNPKG use the code below. -->